 Unable to resist irritation from an ongoing affliction, lose either the Move or Standard Action every turn.

-In advantageous scenarios, ambushes can occur where one or more creatures may take an entire free turn against a foe(s) before Initiative is rolled.
+In advantageous scenarios, ambushes can occur where one or more Subjects may take an entire free turn against a foe(s) before Initiative is rolled.
 Normally, these are tactically planned out events, and PCs (and NPCs) coordinate their actions in turns taken in no particular order.
 This is considered a Surprise Round, and during Action all foes are considered Surprised.
-These rounds usually only occur when using [Stealth] to hide from foes, or to conceal weapons or intentions, but sometimes can also occur in social situations if a creature is not expecting to be attacked.
-Once the last turn is taken during the Surprise Round, Initiative is rolled, creatures participating in the Surprise Round gain a +4 bonus on Initiative rolls.
+These rounds usually only occur when using [Stealth] to hide from foes, or to conceal weapons or intentions, but sometimes can also occur in social situations if a Subject is not expecting to be attacked.
+Once the last turn is taken during the Surprise Round, Initiative is rolled, Subjects participating in the Surprise Round gain a +4 bonus on Initiative rolls.